alyserecord/movie-recommender/README.md

 <img src="images/full.gif" width= "600" />

 After performing the grid search we found that the most optimal hyper-parameters were a rank (number of latent features) of 16 and a learning rate of 0.15.

-Manually performing a random gridsearched narrowed us down to a rank of 2 and learning rate of